Shikiso/Cyber-Sec-Notes/Networking/Protocols.md

 	4 - Port unreachable

-## HTTP/s:
+# HTTP/s:
 - When a URL is typed into a web browser the web browser establishes a connection to a web service
 - When a client sends request to a web server, HTTP specifies the message type for the communication
 - GET: Request Data
 - POST: Uploads data files
 - PUT: Uploads resources

-## Email:
+# Email:
-### SMTP:
+## SMTP:
 - Require header and body message
 - When client sends email client SMTP is connected with server SMTP on port 25.
 - After the connection is made the client attempts to send email to the server
 - When the server receives the message it either places the message in a local account or forwards the message to another mail server for delivery
-		- If dst server unavailable SMTP spools messages to be sent at a later time.
+- If destination server unavailable SMTP spools messages to be sent at a later time.
 - The server checks this queue and attempts to send again
-		- If unavailable to send after a predetermined time it is returned as undeliverable
+- If unavailable to send after a predetermined time it is returned as undelivered
-### POP:
+## POP:
 - Application used to retrieve mail from mail server
 - When mail is downloaded from the server to the client it is deleted from the server
 - server starts POP service by listening on TCP port 110 for client connection requests
 - When connection is established the POP sends a greeting and the client exchanges commands and responses
 - POP does not store messages so it can not have backups
-### IMAP:
+## IMAP:
 - Method to retrieve email messages
 - Copies of messages are downloaded to client application

+### Notes
 SMTP functions between the senders device and the receivers mailbox.
 	- Sends email from senders device to receivers mailbox POP3 functions between the receiver and receivers mail server
 	- Retrieves and organizes emails from the receivers mail server to the receivers device

+# DNS (Dynamic Name System)
 DNS used to convert domain names into IP addresses.
 DNS client service on Win also stores previously resolved names in mem (ipconfig /displaydns) To get IP address: